dirosch/twintip-crawler/README.md

 [![Build Status](https://travis-ci.org/zalando-stups/twintip-crawler.svg?branch=master)](https://travis-ci.org/zalando-stups/twintip-crawler)

 TWINTIP is an API definition crawler, that constantly crawls a list of applications for their API definitions.
 It works in conjunction with [Kio](https://github.com/zalando-stups/kio) to get a list of all applications and their service endpoints and fetches their OpenAPI specifications.
+In the background [TWINTIP Storage](https://github.com/zalando-stups/twintip-storage) acts as storage engine.
+This storage can then be used for other integration scenarios.

 ## Download